-A chipped or broken tooth that remains firmly in place;
+1. A chipped or broken tooth that remains firmly in place:

-A dislocation or luxation that has altered the position or loosened the tooth
+2. A dislocation or luxation that has altered the position or loosened the tooth:

-A removal or avulsion of the whole tooth
+3. A removal or avulsion of the whole tooth:

-It is recommended that in the event of dental trauma, the patient present for emergency dental assessment as soon as possible.
+In the event of dental trauma, it is recommended to present for emergency dental assessment as soon as possible.

 Serious oral, facial or neck swelling of dental origin can be potentially fatal.
-If the patient is having difficulty breathing then immediately call an ambulance, or present to Coffs Harbour Base Hospital accident and emergency.
+If the person experiencing swelling is having difficulty breathing then immediately call an ambulance, or present to Coffs Harbour Base Hospital accident and emergency.

-In most cases addressing the acute symptoms of swelling is the first priority, and this is best achieved through a prescription for antibiotics.
+Immediate action: In most cases, addressing the acute symptoms of swelling is the first priority, and this is best achieved through a prescription for antibiotics.
 In some cases, clinical intervention is required as the swelling must be drained.
-Present for an emergency dental assessment as soon as possible
+Present for an emergency dental assessment as soon as possible.

 Note: Antibiotics will not solve the underlying cause of the infection, so follow up will be necessary.